Quzhd, Kashmar

-Quzhd (قوژد) (Note: Also romanized as Qūzhd) is a village in, and the capital of Bala Velayat Rural District of the Central District of Kashmar County, Razavi Khorasan province, Iran.
-The previous capital of the rural district was the village of Qaleh-ye Bala.
+Quzhd (قوژد) (Note: Also romanized as Qūzhd) is a village in, and the capital of Bala Velayat Rural District in the Central District of Kashmar County, Razavi Khorasan province, Iran.
+The previous capital of the rural district was the village of Farahabad, (Note: Also known as Qaleh-ye Bala) now a neighborhood in the city of Farg Qaleh.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 4,024 in 1,087 households.
 The following census in 2011 counted 4,344 people in 1,281 households.
-The 2016 census measured the population of the village as 4,650 people in 1,435 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 4,650 people in 1,435 households, the most populous in its rural district.

 Historical sites, ancient artifacts and tourism

 Grave of Pir Quzhd

 Grave of Pir Quzhd is a historical Grave related to the Before the 11th century AH and is located in Quzhd, Razavi Khorasan province.

 Rig Castle

 Rig castle is a Castle related to the Seljuq dynasty and is located in the Kashmar County, Quzhd village.